How Often Should I Post On My Blog? [& Does It Impact Your Success?]

 As you can see, the posting frequency can vary dramatically.
 It’s hard to pin down a “best” amount of times for any blog to vary.
 A lot of it boils down to your audience and your niche.

 That, and your capabilities.
-Most of those publications employ a team of writers whose sole job is to research and write articles all day.
+Most of those publications employ a team of writers whose sole job is to research and write articles all day (a great day job for writers).
 Since you’re most likely blogging in addition to running a business, it’s best to temper your expectations.

 The Importance of Evergreen Content